Torres del Paine National Park

 Rio Serrano Hotel & Spa

-The Sede Administrativa (Administrative Headquarter) is located on the north bank of Lago Toro, where there is also a Visitor Center and a lookout.
-In the offices are processed the permissions to climb the summits of the area, fishing licenses or special sports activities.
+The Administrative Headquarters is located on the north shore of Lago Toro, where you’ll also find a Visitor Center and a lookout.
+The office handles permits for climbing area summits, fishing licenses, and special sports activities.

-The main entrances enabled for vehicle access to the park are Porteria Rio Serrano, 80 km from Puerto Natales; Porteria Laguna Amarga, 129 kms. from Puerto Natales and Porteria Lago Sarmiento, 112 kms. from Puerto Natales.
-There are also the "Guarderias" (Ranger Stations): Lago Grey, Laguna Verde, Lago Pehoe, Pudeto, which stay open all year round and there are also Guarderias in faraway places enabled only in the high season, in all of them the rangers provide the necessary information to the visitors that require it.
+The main vehicle access points to the park are the Rio Serrano Entrance, 80 km from Puerto Natales; the Laguna Amarga Entrance, 129 km from Puerto Natales; and the Lago Sarmiento Entrance, 112 km from Puerto Natales.
+There are also Ranger Stations at Lago Grey, Laguna Verde, Lago Pehoé, and Pudeto, which are open year-round.
+Additionally, there are seasonal Ranger Stations in more remote locations.
+Rangers at these stations provide visitors with the necessary information.

-There are also navigation services, food sale, horseback riding and crafts.
-The main camping sites are: Rio Serrano, Pehoe, Lago Grey, Laguna Azul, Paine Grande, Lago Dickson, Los Perros, Seron, Los Cuernos.
-Some of the most outstanding Hotels and Inns in Torres del Paine are Explora Patagonia Hotel Salto Chico, Rio Serrano Hotel & Spa, Hotel Las Torres Patagonia, Hosteria Lago Grey, Hosteria Pehoe, Patagonia Camp, Ecocamp Patagonia, Hotel Del Paine, Cabanas Lago Tyndall.
-To spend the night in Mountain Campsites is mandatory to have a reservation.
-In summary, access, infrastructure and services are of the best quality, the only thing left to chance is the climatic factor.
+Additional services include navigation, food sales, horseback riding, and crafts.
+The main campgrounds are Rio Serrano, Pehoe, Lago Grey, Laguna Azul, Paine Grande, Lago Dickson, Los Perros, Seron, and Los Cuernos.
+Notable hotels and inns in Torres del Paine include Explora Patagonia Hotel Salto Chico, Río Serrano Hotel & Spa, Hotel Las Torres Patagonia, Hosteria Lago Grey, Hostería Pehoé, Patagonia Camp, Ecocamp Patagonia, Hotel Del Paine, and Cabañas Lago Tyndall.
+Reservations are mandatory for overnight stays in mountain campsites.
+In summary, the access, infrastructure, and services are top-notch; the only variable is the weather.

 Best Things to do in Torres del Paine, Tourist Circuits